jonakoudijs/docker-screeps/README.md

 ## Configuration

-The configuration of the server can be done in the [`server.cfg`](config/server.cfg) file.
-The settings can be overwritten by copying a custom version to `/data/config/server.cfg` or changing the config file and rebuilding the image.
+Currently there is no custom configuration added in the build process to this image.

 ## Sources